afondiel/Self-Driving-Cars-Specialization/Course2-State-Estimation-and-Localization-for-Self-Driving-Cars/course2-w1-notes.md

 - It enables us to minimize computational effort in our estimation process which is always a good thing
 - Recursive least squares forms the `update step` of the `linear Kalman filter`.
 We'll discuss this in more detail in the next module.

+**Summary**
+- RLS produces a `running estimate` of parameters(s) for a stream of measurements (without having the entier batch of measurements at hand)
+- RLS is a linear recursive estimator that minimizes the (co)variance of the parameters at the current time

 ### Lesson 2 Practice Notebook: Recursive Least Squares
 ### Lesson 2 Supplementary Reading: Recursive Least Squares